Ph.D. in Linguistics, The Ohio State University, 1981

 - Formal semantics

-- In press.
+- 2023.
 Morphotactics: A rule-combining approach.
 Cambridge University Press.

 - 2016.
 Inflectional Paradigms: Content and Form at the Syntax-Morphology Interface.
 Cambridge University Press. [book website]